Chocolate, The Superfood Vegetable

 • Add a splash of vanilla essence and pour in enough water to cover the ingredients

 • Blend in short bursts.
-Some more water may be needed to be added to ensure the mousse draws down and is properly blended.
+Extra water may need to be added to ensure the mousse draws down and is properly blended.

-• Pour into a bowl or jug (depending on thickness, if it is thicker a bowl is better) and serve
+• Pour into a bowl or jug depending on the thickness of the mousse, if it is thicker a bowl is better, and serve

-In case you are wondering about why you should only ever buy Fair Trade Chocolate take a look at this film from The CNN Freedom Project about the slave trade that exists in the cacao industry.
-Fair Trade chocolate isn’t perfect but it is certainly a step in the right direction.
+If you’ve ever wondered why you should only buy Fair Trade Chocolate take a look at this.
+The chocolate industry is notorious for still engaging in child labour and slavery.
+Fair Trade chocolate isn’t perfect, but it is certainly a step in the right direction.

-So go ahead and indulge your love of Fair Trade chocolate, in small amounts, with a dark organic variety, preferably with no added sugar.
-Look for Raw Cacao in the ingredient list, and avoid all those sweet, milky varieties – they are not good at all!
+So go ahead and indulge your love of Fair-Trade chocolate, in small amounts.
+Choose a dark organic variety, preferably with no added sugar.
+Look for Raw Cacao in the ingredient list, and avoid all the sweet, milky varieties as they are not healthy at all!

 What do you think, will you be adding this superfood to your eating plan?